goggle/plugin.video.telezueri/README.md

 ## Support this plugin
 How you can help improving this plugin:
  - For bugs and feature requests use the [issue tracker](https://github.com/goggle/plugin.video.telezueri/issues) on the github page.
+Note that the actual code is located in [script.module.azmedien](https://github.com/goggle/script.module.azmedien)
  - Feel free to submit a pull request.
 Please style your code according to [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 If you like this plugin, consider to make a donation to the author of the plugin: